dvtalk/dvtalk.github.io/_posts/x_myrandoms/uvm_randoms/2021-12-12-uvm-and-test-plusargs.md

 // output will be
 // Found plusargs +PLUSARGS_TEST
-// Found +PLUSARGS, substring of command line
+// Found +PLUSARGS, substring of command line string
 //
 {% endhighlight %}